|

 • Poor vision at night

-• Brown tinge to things you can see and/or colors seem dull
+• Brown tinge to things you can see and colours seem dull

-• Inability to tell the difference between blue, purple, and black colors (in advanced stages)
+• Inability to tell the difference between blue, purple, and black colours (in advanced stages)

 While many cataracts are caused by the simple wear and tear on the eye’s lens as people age, there are preventative measures one can take that may deter cataracts from developing.
 These include: